-As your c section recovery time continues into the first week you might realize that you are sore and tender.
+As your c section recovery timeline continues into the first week you might realize that you are sore and tender.
 But these days most likely won’t be as terrible as you might imagine.

 Once I went home from the hospital after my cesarean births I was much happier because I was in my own home with my own stuff.
 Hopefully you’ll find that being in the comfort of your peaceful and quiet home will help you to rest and recover from the c section more quickly.

 By one week into my c-section recovery I found that I was able to stand-up straight, walk around the house, hold the baby comfortably, and was (mostly) off my prescribed pain medications.

 Something that really helped me recover was wearing the c section underwear from Unsparing.
 Essentially these are compression underwear meant specifically for women who are recovering from a c section.

 After my first c section I didn’t wear these because I was skeptical; but after my second cesarean delivery I wore the c section underwear regularly and I found they made a HUGE difference in my c section recovery time!

 I was able to much more sooner because the c section underwear helped to stabilize my week core muscles.